 remaining balance due on your eligible federal student loans after you

-have made 120 payments on loans under certain repayment plans while
+have made 120 qualifying payments on Federal Direct loans under certain repayment plans while

 employed full time by certain public service employers.
-Learn more about Public Service Loan Forgiveness from the Federal Student Aid Office of the U.S. Department of Education.
+Learn more about Public Service Loan Forgiveness here or the Federal Student Aid Office of the U.S. Department of Education website.

 Types of Aid: